collinvandyck/go-and-java/README.md

-# Introduction
+# Overview

 I've been curious about the different runtime characteristics of the Go and Java languages.
-I decided to code a simple authentication service in both languages and compare them.
+I decided to code a simple authentication service in both languages and compare them both from a language/framework as well as a performance perspective.

 ## Requirements